Quntis PD Fast Charger and Cable - Made for fast charging iPhone and iPad

 - Xiaomi Mi 5/6

 Using a Moto G6 for testing we get normal charging rates.
-As no Quick Charge or compatible fast charging standard is supported that’s as fast as it goes.
+As no Quick Charge or compatible fast charging, the standard is supported that’s as fast as it goes.
 The charge rate is below average, only at 7.3W instead of 9-10W.

 Works well for all model Nintendo Switch in handheld/tabletop mode.